 Essential Items – What to Pack for an Adventure Hiking Elopement

 The three brands we are suggesting below are Keens, Vasque, and Danners.
 Alex and I have always worn Keens, they just pair with both of our feet really well.
-Keens are also very affordable for someone wanting to invest in a good quality hiking boot that will last a few seasons.
-Second recommendation is Danners.
-Danners are the type of boot you want to invest in if you know hiking will be a life long love of yours.
+Keens are also very affordable for someone wanting to invest in a good-quality hiking boot that will last a few seasons.
+The second recommendation is Danners.
+Danners are the type of boot you want to invest in if you know hiking will be a lifelong love of yours.
 We know people who swear by them.
 Alex and I haven’t invested in a pair yet, they’re more on the pricier spectrum for hiking boots, but we know if you do invest in them, you won’t regret it.

-If you’re wanting to nerd out and read all about wool socks that were tested, check out this article my the manual.com
+If you’re wanting to nerd out and read all about wool socks that were tested, check out this article by the manual.com

 Wool Sock Suggestions: